The U.S. government attacks drinking by teens with shoddy junk science. Here’s the story.

 It’s not unusual for interest groups to tout junk science.
 But when a government agency engages in such tactics, it gives the claim a false respectability.
 People tend to assume the government is an impartial arbiter, sorting through rival positions and conflicting data in an effort to arrive at the truth.

 The oft-heard line that the increase in the drinking age to 21 has saved hundreds of lives per year is another good example.
-The Department of Transportation claims it can estimate to the single digit how many people the law has saved: supposedly 927 in 2001, or nearly half the number of alcohol-related vehicular fatalities among the 16-20 year-olds that year.
+The Department of Transportation claims it can estimate to the single digit how many people the law has saved.
+Supposedly 927 in one year, or nearly half the number of alcohol-related vehicular fatalities among the 16-20 year-olds that year.

-No serious social scientist would ever make such an outlandish claim.
-Not only is it impossible to know what would have happened had the law not changed, but real research on the drinking age has not been able to verify a cause-and-effect relationship between the law and alcohol use or abuse.
-Many studies show no relationship between the two variables.
+No serious researcher would ever make such an outlandish claim.
+It is it impossible to know what would have happened had the law not changed.
+Real research on the drinking age has not been able to verify a cause-and-effect relationship between the law and alcohol use or abuse.
+Many studies show no relationship between the two.
 Others report that some alcohol-related fatalities have shifted from the 18-20 age group to the 21-24 age group.
-When it comes to the effects of the drinking age, we must say the jury is still out.
+When it comes to the effects of the drinking age, the jury is still out.

 Yet the supposedly impartial federal bureaucracy claims the drinking age has been a success.
 An internet search in the .gov domain finds more than 1,000 references to lives saved by the drinking age.
 It makes a great sound bite but poor public policy.

-The bureaucracy’s use of junk science is especially troubling because it calls into question the validity of potentially life-saving information.
+The bureaucracy’s use of junk science is especially troubling.
+It calls into question the validity of potentially life-saving information.
 If we can’t trust government about the drinking age, can we trust it about the need to use seat belts?
 Or the danger of HIV?

 When it comes to alcohol policy, federal officials should stick to dispassionate, peer-reviewed research.
 Not slick marketing aimed at promoting one view.
 They should act more like public servants and less like leaders of pressure groups.